Instant Pot Crack Chicken Pasta – cheesy ranch perfection

 Put the lid on, and set the timer for just five minutes on High Pressure.
 Yes, you read correctly, just five measly minutes!
 It’s hard to believe that everything will be perfectly cooked in five minutes but it is.
 (Even the chicken, according to my mom.)

-When the timer goes off, quick release the pressure and stir in the cream cheese and cheddar until everything’s all melted and creamy.
+When the timer goes off, carefully release the pressure and stir in the cream cheese and cheddar until everything’s all melted and creamy.
 Yum!

 Garnish with lots of crumbled bacon and sliced green onions.